Frank Gagliano

 Francis Xavier Gagliano (born March 20, 1937), often referred to as Gags, is a longtime professional track and field coach.
 He currently coaches the New Jersey-New York Track Club.

 Personal

 Gagliano was born to parents Perry and Clara Gagliano and grew up on E238th St in the Bronx, NY where he attended Mount Saint Michael for high school.
-He would attend [University of Richmond)and play quarterback for their football team while attending Officers Candidate School during a couple summers.
+He would attend the University of Richmond and play quarterback for their football team while attending Officers Candidate School during a couple summers.
 After graduation he would spend eight years as a reserve in the Marine Corps.
 Following college he played professionally in the Canadian Football League for the Hamilton Tiger-Cats and London Lords.
 A year later in 1961, he moved back to marry his wife Roberta Arnold.
 Gagliano then became a teacher at Roselle Catholic in New Jersey and began coaching their track team.
 He has coached 15 Olympians and 43 sub-4:00 milers.